 The applicant has designed the Indian Trails Grove community utilizing principles contained in the Central Western Communities Sector Plan Remedial Amendment which were intended to remediate the existing sprawl pattern and complement the development pattern of the recently approved Minto West project.
-These design standards also are intended to make Indian Trails Grove compatible with the surrounding area of only .8 units per acre.
+These design standards also are intended to make Indian Trails Grove compatible with the surrounding area of only 0.8 units per acre.
 The design principles required setting aside land that would not be used for development.
 With the applicant preserving over two-thirds of the site in open space, the area remaining for vertical development will be more compact with various commercial nodes, office, and light industrial uses provided to service the proposed residential units.
 Land is allocated for use as civic sites, both public and private, schools, parks, a fire station, religious institutions, and such services as day care.
 Through the extensive trail systems and interconnectivity, the design of the community will encourage walkability.
 Over 40 percent of the community is within a one-half mile radius of a commercial node and over two-thirds of the residents will be within a one-quarter mile radius of an amenity (commercial, recreation, or civic site).
-A 640-acre parcel will be dedicated to the Indian Trail Improvement District to alleviate the historic drainage problems in The Acreage by allowing for additional water to be removed from the MO Canal and stored on-site, which in turn will allow streets and home sites within the upper basin of The Acreage to drain quicker.
+Upon the written request by the ITID dated no later than January 31, 2018, a 640-acre parcel will be dedicated to the Indian Trail Improvement District to alleviate the historic drainage problems in The Acreage, which in turn will allow streets and home sites within the upper basin of The Acreage to drain quicker.
+The dedication shall stipulate that the use of the 640 acres is restricted for use by the ITID as a storm water retention/water management area.